How to live with fewer regrets and make better decisions by focusing on just three simple questions

 At the same time, I was mentoring young men, many of whom work high-pressure Silicon Valley jobs in technology, finance, and bio-tech.
 For them, I needed something useful, flexible, and easily shared amongst men.

 So here I was, thinking about how to provide Gospel-based guidance for two distinctly different audiences -- little girls just a few years out of their pull-ups on the one hand, and ambitious, well-trained and educated professional men, on the other.

 Things begin to click when I came upon this verse (emphasis added):

 Children born to a young man are like arrows in a warrior’s hands.
 (Psalm 127:4)

 As I wondered how to “raise arrows” of my own, I realized that each one of our lives can be likened to arrows.
 After all, we were all children at some point in time.
-Even if we weren't raised by an actual physically present father, if we believe that God is the Father to all, and he is the warrior who fights the enemy upon our behalf, then we are all also like arrows.
+If we believe that God is the Father to all, then all of us who are his children are also like arrows.